E-Pana

-Project E-Pana is a Royal Canadian Mounted Police (RCMP) task force created in 2005 with the purpose of solving cases of missing and murdered persons along a section of Highway 16, all female, between Prince Rupert, British Columbia and Prince George, British Columbia, dubbed the Highway of Tears.
+Project E-Pana is a Royal Canadian Mounted Police (RCMP) task force created in 2005 with the purpose of solving cases of missing and murdered persons, all female, along a section of Highway 16 between Prince Rupert, British Columbia and Prince George, British Columbia, dubbed the Highway of Tears.
 Though it started with the scope of investigating victims of Highway 16, within a year of formation, it morphed to include victims along Highways 5, 24 and 97.
 It is no longer specifically dedicated to Highway of Tears cases.

 Origins

 The name E-Pana was chosen from a concatenation of E from "E" Division, which is the RCMP division that has jurisdiction over British Columbia (BC), and Pana, which is the name of an Inuit goddess who cares for souls before heaven or reincarnation.

 The task force was created during the Fall of 2005 in order to investigate a series of unsolved murders and disappearances along BC's Highway of Tears, and determine whether a serial killer or killers is operating there.
 In 2006, the Task Force took ownership of nine investigations.
 In 2007 the number of cases doubled from nine to eighteen.

 The criteria for case selection was changed around this time to more precisely define E-Pana victims.

 E-Pana consists of 13 murder investigations and 5 disappearances, ranging in date from 1969 to 2006.